zymanch/zfactory/docs/GAME_ENGINE.md

 ```

 ### Hover Effect
-- Entities have `eventMode = 'static'` for interactivity
+- Entities have `eventMode = 'static'` for interactivity in NORMAL and DELETE modes
+- `eventMode = 'none'` in other modes (BUILD, windows open)
 - `pointerover` / `pointerout` events swap texture
-- Blueprint entities do not respond to hover
+- Hover sprite depends on current game mode (selected or deleting)

 ## Asset Loading